Paul P. Mealing

 Neiblum then goes on to discuss the role of religion, and specifically the Christian religion, in distorting or exaggerating (again, my terms) our anthropocentrism.
 But I’ll return to that specific point later.

-I would like to make the point that humans are not the only examples of exceptionalism in the animal kingdom.
-To give just 2 examples: the peregrine falcon can literally fly through the air at 200mph (in a dive); and the sperm whale can dive to 2-3km and stay underwater for up to 45 mins.
+I would like to point out that humans are not the only examples of exceptionalism in the animal kingdom.
+To give just 2 examples: the peregrine falcon can literally fly through the air at 200mph (in a dive); and the sperm whale can dive down to 2-3km and stay underwater for up to 45 mins.

 But human exceptionalism is unusual and unique in the sense that, to quote Paul Davies: ‘We can unravel the plot’.
 I admit I tend to get annoyed when people tend to dismiss our unique ability to comprehend the universe to the degree and extent that we’ve managed to achieve.
 I recently watched an excellent series titled HUMAN, presented by paleo-anthropologist, Ella Al-Shamahi, which is very extensive and comprehensive for a lay-audience, and one of the things that stood out was how ‘break-throughs’ (for want of a better term) in cognitive abilities, seem to happen virtually simultaneously in different parts of the globe; the use of written script being a good example.